synthriderz/synthriderz.github.io/docs/installing-custom-content/quest/manual-install-secondary-account/README.md

 ## Troubleshooting
 1. If `SynthridersUC`, `SynthridersUC/CustomSongs`, `SynthridersUC/CustomStages`, or `SynthridersUC/CustomPlaylists` folders are missing, launch Synth Riders and press the Custom Songs button.
 This will generate a pop-up.
 You must grant SynthRiders the `MANAGE_EXTERNAL_STORAGE` permission.
 Once granted, it will automatically generate these folders.
 You may manually create them, but SynthRiders will not be able to access them without this permission.
-2. All applications used for this method must have the `MANAGE_EXTERNAL_STORAGE` permission.
+2. All applications used for this method must have the `MANAGE ALL FILES` permission.
 There are known issues in some Meta OS versions where secondary users do not recieve prompting for applications sideloaded by the primary account holder and cannot manually grant the permissions in Quest Settings, and so are unable to access the necessary folders.
 The workaround is to uninstall and reinstall the app from the primary account, but do NOT run it in the primary account: run it first in the secondary account before running on the primary account.